 Favorite Classic Christmas Books

-There are so many good books in this list.
+There are so many good books in this list of Classic Christmas books.
 To give some perspective on when these books were written, each book includes the year it was published, and they are arranged chronologically from oldest to newest.

 The nutcracker by ETA Hoffman